AlexDavisIII/Project-Fun/README.md

 - Run "npm install express"
 - Run "npm install cors"
 - Go to the folder where you've cloned the repo
-- Run "npm start" to allow the localAPI to work (localhost:3000 is NOT the application)
+- Run "npm start" to allow the localAPI to work and avoid CORS request block (localhost:3000 is NOT the application)
 - Run the demo in Live Server from Visual Studio Code